Zhang Heng: Zhang's seismoscope

 From the earliest times, the Chinese were concerned with the destructive force of earthquakes.
 It was recorded in Sima Qian's Records of the Grand Historian of 91 BC that in 780 BC an earthquake had been powerful enough to divert the courses of three rivers.
 It was not known at the time that earthquakes were caused by the shifting of tectonic plates in the Earth's crust; instead, the people of the ancient Zhou dynasty explained them as disturbances with cosmic yin and yang, along with the heavens' displeasure with acts committed (or the common peoples' grievances ignored) by the current ruling dynasty.
-These theories were ultimately derived from the ancient text of the Yijing (Book of Changes), in its fifty-first hexagram.
+These theories were ultimately derived from the ancient text of the Yijing, in its fifty-first hexagram.
 There were other early theories about earthquakes, developed by those such as the ancient Greeks.
 Anaxagoras (c.
 500–428 BC) believed that they were caused by excess water near the surface crust of the earth bursting into the Earth's hollows; Democritus (c.
 460–370 BC) believed that the saturation of the Earth with water caused them; Anaximenes (c.
 585–c.
 525 BC) believed they were the result of massive pieces of the Earth falling into the cavernous hollows due to drying; and Aristotle (384–322 BC) believed they were caused by instability of vapor (pneuma) caused by the drying of the moist Earth by the Sun's rays.

 During the Han dynasty, many learned scholars—including Zhang Heng—believed in the "oracles of the winds".
 These oracles of the occult observed the direction, force, and timing of the winds, to speculate about the operation of the cosmos and to predict events on Earth.
 These ideas influenced Zhang Heng's views on the cause of earthquakes.